DevGApollo/FE-Website/TabStylesInspiration/TabStylesInspiration/README.md

 [Demo](http://tympanus.net/Development/TabStylesInspiration/)

 Integrate or build upon it for free in your personal or commercial projects.
-Don't republish, redistribute or sell "as-is".
+Don't republish, redistribute or sell " as-is".

 Read more here: [License](http://tympanus.net/codrops/licensing/)